 If you are starting your career in the area of software testing or already have, but have problems finding an excellent software test tool to assist the management of your tests?

-TestLink is a tool for software testing management.
-The tool allows test teams to work in sync, either in the same workspace or remotely.
+TestLink is a software test tool for software testing management.
+The tool allows software test development engineers to work in sync, either in the same workspace or remotely.

-Since it presents the system in a web interface, it allows you to add collaborators with multiple levels of access (Administrator, Test Leader, Test Designer, Tester, and Guest).
+Since it presents the system in a software test automation, it allows you to add collaborators with multiple levels of access (Administrator, Test Leader, Test Designer, Tester, and Guest).

 The tool allows test projects to register, and their respective Test Plans and Cases to get validated.
 Then, from the definition of the scope of the test project, you can control and store the execution of the specified test cases.